cobywelty/javascript-prep-0824-code-solutions/prep-javascript-conditionals/prep-javascript-conditionals-quiz-notes.md

 - What does `strictly equal` mean?

+Strictly equals means the variable type and the values of the two values equal each other (instead of just the value)

 - What is the logical **and** operator?

+the logical and operator is "&&"

 - Can you name some comparison operators?

+less than "<"
+greater than ">"
+equal to "=="
+strictly equal to "==="

 ## Notes